FloatingArrayDesign/FAModel/famodel/ontology/README.md

         sections:
           - type: chain_160       # ID of a mooring line section type
             length: 80            # [m] usntretched length of line section
-            connector: h_link     # ID of a connector type at the end of the line section (optional)
             adjustable: True      # flags that this section could be adjusted to accommodate different spacings...

+		  - connectorType: h_link    # ID of a connector type (optional)

           - type: poly_180        # ID of a mooring line section type
             length: 762           # [m] length (unstretched)

-            connector: shackle    # ID of a connector type (optional)
+          - connectorType: shackle    # ID of a connector type (optional)

-        attachment:
-            type:                 # fairlead/pivot/padeye/other (optional)
-            coordinate: [58,0,-14] # [m] relative position on platform

     Name: shared-2-clump